Does Microsoft Word do things you don’t like? If it does, there is a good chance that the problem is rooted in Word’s Styles feature.

-The styles feature not only helps you format paragraphs, characters, tables, and lists, but it also enables you to easily create cross references, internal hyperlinks, and finding aides, such as tables of contents and lists of figures and tables.
+The styles feature not only helps you format paragraphs, characters, tables, and lists, but it also enables you to easily create cross references, internal hyperlinks, and finding aides, such as tables of content and lists of figures and tables.

 Here are the does and don’ts of working with Styles:

 - Understand how to apply and to modify styles